 |Pests & Diseases:||Slugs and root rot|

-Bloom time starts from early spring and peaks during summer.
+Bloom time starts in early spring and peaks in early summer.
 Individual flowers grow from the axils of the leaves.
-The flowers consist of 5 deep magenta petals and whitish green calyx.
+The flowers consist of 5 deep magenta petals and a whitish green calyx.
 When they’re mature they expand outwardly with their numerous stamens and pink style branches.
 Each carpel consist of a single seed and the plant spreads by reseeding itself.

 Callirhoe Involucrata Care